-Cowiche Canyon Conservancy holds a variety of events and activities to increase opportunities for kids and adults to learn about the unique natural environment of the shrub-steppe and connect people to these lands.
-We work with a variety of partners including other non-profit organizations, schools, and local, state, and federal agencies to engage the community with our work and build support for our conservation work.
+Cowiche Canyon Conservancy creates a variety of opportunities for all ages to connect with the shrub-steppe.
+We work with partners including other non-profit organizations, schools, and local, state, and federal agencies to engage the community with our work and build support for local conservation.

 The exhibit is a collaboration between Boxx Gallery and Cowiche Canyon Conservancy, juried by PUNCH Projects.
 All selected works will be featured in the exhibit at Boxx Gallery, September 1 – October 8, 2023.